-Foundation-Keybridge Equipment & Software Investment Momentum Monitor
+Foundation-Keybridge U.S. Equipment & Software Investment Momentum Monitor

 The Foundation-Keybridge U.S. Equipment & Software Investment Momentum Monitor consists of indices for 12 equipment and software investment verticals.
 These indices are designed to identify turning points in their respective investment cycles with a 3 to 6 month lead time for the following verticals: